haiwera-silk-cd/magento-devdocs/guides/v2.1/design-styleguide/capitalization/capitalization.md

 * **Headings.** See more Headings guidance.

 * **Button labels and links.** ONLY use title case when a link are used as a call to action.
-See more Buttons and Links Usage guidance.
+See more 按钮 and Links Usage guidance.

 ### Capitalize ...